fgebhart/workoutizer/Readme.md

 ```
 ./run_docker.sh
 ```
-This might take a while to build the image, run the container and initialize workoutizer.
+It might take a while to build the image, run the container and initialize workoutizer.
 Once up and running, run the tests with
 ```
 pytest wizer/tests/ -n4